How to minimize rate requests to ShipperHQ

 Magento 2

-For Magento 2, you can prevent your checkout from making requests to the ShipperHQ API before a Zipcode is entered by ensuring the setting “Require Meaningful Address To Request Rates” is enabled (enabled by default).
+In Magento 2, prevent unnecessary requests to the ShipperHQ API by ensuring a Zipcode is entered before requests are made.
+Enable the setting "Require Meaningful Address To Request Rates" (default enabled).

 WooCommerce

-Scroll down to “Require Meaningful Address To Request Rates” and select the checkbox to enable.
-Save to apply changes.
+Scroll down to "Require Meaningful Address To Request Rates," select the checkbox, and save to apply changes.

-This feature, on both platforms, will help to significantly reduce the quantity of redundant API calls made in checkout.
+This feature helps both platforms significantly reduce redundant API calls in checkout.